coding-connor/connor-is-ai/README.md

 I'm using a strategy called long-context prompting.
 Many LLM's have increasingly long context windows: for 4o-mini it's currently 200,000 tokens, for Gemini 1.5 is 10x that up at 2 million tokens.
 My system prompt is around 10% of the 4o-mini limit, or 20k tokens.

 [Initial research suggests](https://arxiv.org/pdf/2403.05530) that long-context prompting is just as effective as Retrieval Augmented Generation (RAG).
-My take: when you are at a fraction of the context limit, latency isn't a big concern, and token cost isn't a driving factor, then long-context prompting is a great way to go.
+My take: when you are at a fraction of the context limit, latency isn't a big concern for your use case, and token cost isn't a driving factor, then long-context prompting is a great way to go.
+I meet those criteria, so I'm using long-context prompting.

 I've developed my prompt iteratively, primarily through conversations with Claude.
 (For example, I'll ask Claude to identify unclear parts of my prompt, and then refine those.)